codefresh-io/docs.codefresh.io/_docs/dashboards/gitops-products.md

-### How to configure promotion changes?
-Promotion changes are configured declaratively through the Promotion Template, a Kubernetes CRD (Custom Resource Definition), defining the application, the version, the files, and attributes within the files, to be promoted.

-The Promotion Template serves two primary functions for the application being promoted:
-1. Defines the changes to promote across multiple files in the application per Environment
-1. Defines the source for the application's release version

 ### Where are Promotion Settings stored?
 Promotion Template?
 Codefresh supplies a default Promotion Template for Helm applications in the Shared Configuration Repository of your Runtime.